-A collaboration between UNSW Sydney and the South Eastern Sydney Local Health District's Royal Hospital people with cancer and rare genetic diseases.
-The services are offered to people across NSW and is led by Professor William Ledger, Professor of Obstetrics and Gynaecology at UNSW and Director of Reproductive
+A collaboration between UNSW Sydney and the South Eastern Sydney Local Health District's Royal Hospital for Women, the FRC offers both low-cost IVF treatment and on-site fertility preservation services for young people with cancer and rare genetic diseases.
+The services are offered to people across NSW and is led by Professor William Ledger, Professor of Obstetrics and Gynaecology at UNSW and Director of Reproductive Medicine at the Royal Hospital for Women.

 Professor Ledger said the service is linked with the Kids Cancer Centre at Sydney Children's Hospital.
-The oncofertility services are available to patients diagnosed with cancer to preserve fertility before
+The oncofertility services are available to patients diagnosed with cancer to preserve fertility before undergoing chemotherapy.

-'Cancer patients diagnosed at Sydney Children's or Prince of Wales Hospital can speak with doctors about fertility preservation the very same day they are told they need chemotherapy," Professor Ledger said.
+"Cancer patients diagnosed at Sydney Children's or Prince of Wales Hospital can speak with doctors about fertility preservation the very same day they are told they need chemotherapy," Professor Ledger said.